Last Updated on January 2026

 Can I Modify a Divorce Decree If the Terms Are No Longer Feasible?

 If the terms of your divorce order are no longer applicable for any reason or some circumstances prevent its execution, you can potentially ask the judge to review the decision in accordance with new factors.
-They may include a change in financial situation or place of work, the need to move to another city or state, etc.
+Modification grounds may include a substantial change in circumstances, such as a shift in income, or the new 2026 abatement to $50 per child for parents enrolled in court-ordered behavioral health treatment or facing significant parental incapacitation.

 If you are not able to comply with the terms of an existing divorce order, you cannot simply disregard its provisions.
 The consequences of not following the divorce decree may vary from case to case.
 To avoid the negative effects of non-compliance with an order, you should request the court to modify it, providing sufficient evidence of changes in circumstances.